You are unique, but sometimes when you see your doctor you don’t feel you’re being treated that way.

 “A major basis of optimism in the war against cancer relates to the development of personalized approaches to each patient’s specific disease,” said Snyderman in a recent interview with The Blog.

 In the case of breast cancer, for instance, genetic tests and other kinds of tests can help determine who will benefit from certain types of drugs and who might suffer serious side effects.
-Analysis of the cancer itself can also determine its molecular characteristics and what drugs should be used to attack it most effectively.
-Essentially this approach is about getting the right drug to the right patient.
+Analysis of the cancer itself can also decide on its molecular characteristics and what drugs should be used to attack it most effectively.
+Essentially, this approach is about getting the right drug to the right patient.

 “Companion diagnostics used to identify the appropriate patients for targeted treatments are already being practiced to great success,” Snyderman said.